andresebr/kumodd/README.md

 writersCanShare: true
 ```

+Note: Kumodd removes the 'thumbnailLink' attribute because 'thumbnailLink' changes each
+time the metadata is retrieved from Google Drive, even if nothing else has changed.
+When 'thumbnailLink' is excluded, the metadata should be identical if the file
+has not changed in other ways.
+This allows comparison of the MD5 digest of the metadata
+between newly retrieved and previously retrieved metadata.
+It also allows review of
+changes using 'diff'.

+The metadata of each file is saved in YAML format under ./metadata.

 Metadata names are translated to CSV column titles, as shown below in
 config/config.yml.
 If a title is not defined there, the metadata name is used
 as the title.